Pratik-Barhate/pratikbarhate.github.io/README.md

-# pratikbarhate.github.io
+### Pratik Barhate

-Github page to host personal information.
+Personal landing page to connect all of my social media and other digital channels.